pompydev/nix-google-fonts-gen/README.md

 ## Acknowledgements

-This project makes use of gonts protocol buffer definitions from the [gftools](https://github.com/googlefonts/gftools) repository.
+This project makes use of font protocol buffer definitions from the [gftools](https://github.com/googlefonts/gftools) repository.